Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Mythology Part 1.md

 	- Prometheus told his son to build a large chest, store provisions and go into it with Deucalion
 	- They were the only survivors of the flood
 	- Zeus was not angered as both survivors were pious, and faithful worshipers of the gods

+**The Rebuilding of Mankind**
+- After the flood was drained by Zeus, Deucalion and Pyrrha found a temple, where they prayed for thanks and for rescue
+	- A voice told them "Veil your heads and cast behind you the bones of your mother."
+	- They were afraid, but Deucalion understood;
+		- They took the stones nearby and threw them behind them
+		- The stones were the metaphorical bones of their mother, Earth
+		- The stones took human form and became the final race of humanity, the Stone People
+		- They were strong, and resilient and rescued the earth from the desolation of the flood